leriley/Final-Project-Digital-System-2024/introduction.md

 The dropdown will allow you to pick preset zooms and angles.
 In addition to this, the button with opposite facing arrows is the **Flip Canvas** button.
 The stabilizer will slow down your pen strokes for smooth drawing.
 The slash button will switch to straight line drawing mode.

 ## 2: The Color Wheel
 Let's talk about how colors work in the digital world.
+Different colors are created by mixing **red, green, and blue** light at different intensities from ranges between 0 to 255.
+The color wheel conviniently gives you the ability to change the red, green, and blue content, as well as the saturation and brightness all in one.
+If this is too much power for you to handle, the buttons located above the color wheel give us more options for mixing colors.
+This is what the other palette options look like:

+And here you can see that 255 range between the RGB colors.
+Try playing with the sliders and inputting different numbers to see how the color changes.

 ## 3:  Brushes

 ## 4: Layers